inf112-v20/todo-make-teamname/README.md

     enter when everybody is ready and the game will start.

 ## Known bugs
-Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
+*   Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.
-If a player presses the ready button several times, that player can skip other players turns.
+*   If a player presses the ready button several times, that player can skip other players turns.
+*   Collision between two robots causes NullPointerException.